parnitaagrawal/WeatherForecast/README.md

 The solution does not Include any Infrastructure as a code at the moment.
 The solution depends on SQL express to be installed on the local machine.

 For GetWeeklyweatherforecast- use the correct date format- "yyyy-MM-dd".
 No validation done for date formating.
+When there is no data for search criteria, we get empty result.

 Initial EF migration needs to be executed manually